Miaro atiala, mamboly fiainana

 Why does Madagascar matter?

 Madagascar is the fourth largest island in the world and features some of Earth’s most amazing and diverse life.
-Isolated for nearly 90 million years, the plants and animals of Madagascar evolved their own unique characteristics, not found elsewhere on the planet.
-Almost all of the mammals, reptiles, and amphibians, and over 90% of the plant species (over 12,000) are found nowhere else on the planet.
+Isolated for more than 80 million years, the plants and animals of Madagascar evolved their own unique characteristics, not found elsewhere on the planet.
+Almost all of the mammals, reptiles, and amphibians, and over 90% of the plant species (over 12,000), are found nowhere else on the planet.

 Madagascar is the only place on Earth where lemurs are found in the wild.
-Sadly, since the arrival of humans 3,500 years ago, tremendous deforestation and animal extinctions have occurred.
-Less than 15% of Madagascar is now covered in natural forest, and within the last 60 years, forest cover has decreased by over 40%.
-At least 17 species of lemur have gone extinct, and 95% of remaining species are classified as Critically Endangered, Endangered, or Vulnerable -- making lemurs the most endangered group of mammals on Earth.
+Sadly, within the last 60 years, forest cover has decreased by over 40%, and less than 15% of Madagascar is now covered in natural forest.
+At least 17 species of lemur have gone extinct, and 95% of remaining species are classified as Critically Endangered, Endangered, or Vulnerable—making lemurs the most endangered group of mammals on Earth.

-To learn more about why Madagascar matters, please CLICK HERE.
+To learn more about why Madagascar matters, please see LEMURS Magazine: The “Why” Issue, published by the DLC in 2024.

-Having worked in Madagascar for over 35 years, the Duke Lemur Center has learned that sustainable forest protection is a long-term investment and requires building relationships and empowering local people.
-Thus the DLC-SAVA Conservation project relies on a community-based approach to protect the environment.
+For nearly 40 years, the Duke Lemur Center’s initiatives in Madagascar have been a long-term investment and require strong relationships with empowered local people.
+Thus, the DLC-SAVA Conservation project embraces a community-based approach to protect the environment.
 A multi-disciplinary array of diverse activities are designed to ultimately address environmental issues affecting conservation and sustainability while simultaneously improving the lives of the local people.
-All project activities focus on capacity building, education, research, partnership, and empowering local stakeholders at all levels.
+All project activities focus on environmental education, research, partnership, and empowering local interest groups at all levels.

 How can I learn more?

-Get in touch with SAVA Conservation!
-Submit your question or inquiry to sava-conservation@duke.edu.
+Get in touch with the DLC-SAVA team!
+Email your question or inquiry to sava-conservation@duke.edu.

-Read the DLC-SAVA newsletter to keep up to date with the latest news and information on the DLC-SAVA project.
+Flip through the DLC-SAVA annual newsletter to keep up-to-date with the latest news and information on the DLC-SAVA project.

 DLC-SAVA staff